Relief Is Around The Corner

 Property and Debt

 As part of determining if you are eligible, first, the court wants to understand what you own for property (real estate, cars, financial accounts, other personal property).
 Your attorney will complete a Chapter 7 bankruptcy overview with you including examining your financial picture.
-After a clear picture of your property is presented, the court then wants to know who you owe and what you owe them.
-This information includes credit card companies, mortgage debt, car loans, hospital bills, and other debt.
+The amount of debt you have is almost always a non-factor.
+Instead, the court wants to know whether you want to keep your house, cars, and other property.
+They also need us to present a monthly ‘budget’ for your household.

 The Whole Picture

-When the entire financial picture is clear, the court will look for an attorney to show that your monthly income is not enough to cover your monthly expenses.
-In other words, despite your best efforts, you have no ability to repay your debt, and you are entitled to relief.
+When the entire financial picture is clear, the court will look for an attorney to show that you qualify for Chapter 7.
 This is not a ‘judgmental’ process.
 You will not be ridiculed for the choices you’ve made in past purchases, and are not asked whether you spent or managed money in a responsible manner.
+It’s more about disclosure– in exchange for sharing your financial picture, the federal bankruptcy law grants you relief from your debt in what’s known as a full Discharge of debt.

 As part of this overall determination, there are exemption laws that draw a circle of protection around your assets.
-I mention this to be sure you understand that while it is possible to lose property during a bankruptcy it is not likely.
-Cars and homes, for example, are assets most individuals do not have to part with as part of a bankruptcy filing.
+I mention this to be sure you understand that while it is possible to lose property during a bankruptcy it is extremely likely.
+Cars, homes, furniture, for example, are assets most individuals do not have to part with as part of a bankruptcy filing.

 Together, we will look at your previous six months of income from all sources, not including Social Security.
 If your family’s income falls below the median income for your state, you pass the test and you are eligible for relief.
+That part is our job and our integrated bankruptcy software shows us your bankruptcy filing will be a success.
 At that time we file your petition, present the case to the court, and request relief.

 Email me at [email protected] or call me today to discuss your options quickly and confidentially.
 704.749.7747.